enasequence/read_docs/submit/sequence.rst

-As all sequences in ENA are submitted as 'analyses', for each sequence set submission, you will receive a unique accession number that starts with ERZ.
+As all sequences in ENA are submitted as 'analyses', for each sequence set submission, you will receive a unique analysis accession number that starts with ERZ.
-This accession number is for internal processing only and will not be visible in the browser.
+This accession number is for internal processing only and will not be visible in the browser so do not reference this number in publications, etc.
 Furthermore, if your submission includes multiple sequences, the ERZ accession will not be unique to any one of them.
 Instead, you will receive additional post-processing accession numbers for your sequences via email, each of which will be unique to one of your sequences.